animate-object/followed/README.md

 Seems like a no brainer.
 Not everything in the maze should kill you.

-Ideas
+Easy

+- a stone of knowledge -- exit becomes visible if in view, even if around walls

+Medium

+- a compass -- directs player toward exit
+- orb of sensing -- enemy squares are always visible
+- temporary speed boost -- for escaping

+Hard

 - a map -- allows pulling up a minimap of explored areas
-- a compass -- directs player toward exit
 - temporary wall -- for escaping
-- temporary speed boost -- for escaping
 - phase boots -- to phase through walls -- for escaping

 ### More Enemies